 On November 5, 2014 Proposition 47 passed in the State of California which had an effect on marijuana laws.
 Under this proposition being in possession of hashish or concentrated marijuana is a misdemeanor under Health and Safety Code 11357a.
-Officers cannot arrest someone or put him or her in jail for possessing less than one ounce of marijuana but they often get around this rule by charging them with felony intent to sell.
+Officers cannot arrest someone or put him or her in jail for possessing less than one ounce of marijuana but they often get around this rule by charging them with felony intent to sell if the cop believes the amount of marijuana in the persons possession is more than just “personal use”.

 Proposition 36 states that first time and second time offenders of possession alone can ask for treatment rather than going to jail.
 If a person is charged with possession with intent to sell they cannot ask for a treatment center over jail.
 Individuals who are charged with possession and cultivation for personal use can sometimes avoid conviction if they complete a diversion program.
 In order to do this they must sign a preguilty plea under Penal Code 1000 and at the completion of their diversion program their charges are dismissed.